Sussex-Neuroscience/many_pinetime_heartbeats/Documentation/Legacy/Readme.md

     * The library is behaving in a way we weren't expecting
   * Two solutions to above
     * Implementing try and catch statement to understand the logic error
-    * Look through library documentation/potentially talk to library developer and ask them for a technical explaination
+    * Look through library documentation/potentially talk to library developer and ask them for a technical explanation

 ## Files
 ### Main